-Quick and easy parallelism
+2.6.3 Quick and easy parallelism

-In many cases, you simply want to apply a Python function to a sequence of objects, but in parallel.
-Like the multiengine interface, these can be implemented via the task interface.
-The exact same tools can perform these actions in load-balanced ways as well as multiplexed ways: a parallel version of map() and @parallel() function decorator.
+In many cases, you want to apply a Python function to a sequence of objects, but in parallel.
+Like the direct interface, these can be implemented via the task interface.
+The exact same tools can perform these actions in load-balanced ways as well as multiplexed ways: a parallel version of map() and @view.parallel() function decorator.
 If one specifies the argument balanced=True, then they are dynamically load balanced.
 Thus, if the execution time per item varies significantly, you should use the versions in the task interface.